Languages in Washington State

 What Languages are Spoken in Washington State?

 Washington state is home to speakers of dozens of languages.
-Based on the data from OSPI Migrant and Bilingual Education,
+Data may be

 What Languages are Taught in Washington State?

 For data on languages taught in K-12 schools in Washington state, visit the Mapping and Enhancing Language Learning (MELL) project at the University of Washington, which is surveying schools to learn what languages are taught where in our state.
-This project offers Reports on the Data from Surveys collected, as well as Maps showing which languages are offered by county.
-MELL also sponsors Events, such as the World Languages Summit, then posts presentations and handouts on the site.
+This project offers Reports.

 Which districts require world language credits for high school graduation?